ieee-vgtc/ieeevis.org/governance/bids.md

 Information about availability of local event planning and support of a local University is useful but not formally required.

-Non-US bidders may need to work with the Finance Chairs to understand budget issues.
+Provisional GCs leading proposals to hold VIS outside of the US may need to work with the Finance Chairs to understand budget issues.

 **Deadline: August 31  Y&nbsp;-3**